UPTokenizing/digitalIdentity/Local-Setup.md

     * ### Automatic Installation option

       - #### Step 1.
-        Install **Docker Compose**, in your command console, run the following command:
+        Install **Docker Compose** and the mysql image, in your command console, run the following command:
         **Linux**
         ```bash
         cd digitalIdentity
         apt  install docker-compose -y
+        sudo docker pull mysql:8
         ```
         **Windows and macOS**
         Docker Compose is included by default with `Docker Desktop`.